Cost of traveling in India

 - Cooking classes cost between INR 750 to 1500 per head (USD/EUR 12/25).
 This is usually a 3-4 hour class and you get to eat an entire meal that you’ve just prepared.
 So great value for money.

-- Riding an elephant in Amer Fort, Jaipur costs INR 1000 for two people/riding one elephant
+- Riding an elephant in Amer Fort, Jaipur costs INR 1000 for two people/riding one elephant.
+But be aware that the elephants don’t always enjoy fair treatment!

 - A half day canoe ride in the backwaters of Kerala, usually including a meal costs INR 1200/1500 (USD/EUR 20/25)